 Reform UK Support May Have Peaked, Pollster Warns

-Nigel Farage has heralded a "historic change in British politics" following Reform UK's performance in the local elections, suggesting the party is on course for a general election victory.
-Reform UK gained 645 councillors, while Labour lost 468 and the Conservatives lost 283, indicating a significant shift in local political landscapes.
-The party has taken control of councils including Tameside, Hartlepool, Redditch, Tamworth, and Newcastle-under-Lyme, making gains in traditional Labour and Conservative heartlands.
-Bookmakers William Hill have placed Reform UK at 10/11 odds to win the most seats in the next general election, reflecting their strong performance.
+Nigel Farage has hailed a 'historic change in British politics' as local election results suggest Reform UK is on course for a general election victory.
+The party has gained 645 councillors so far, while Labour lost 468 and the Conservatives 283.
+Bookmakers William Hill now has Reform UK at 10/11 to win the most seats at the next general election.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list